wx-chevalier/Awesome-Lists-and-CheatSheets/Frontend/Web/Framework/React/React-OpenSource-List.md

 - [2021-Podcastr #Project#](https://github.com/josepholiveira/podcastr): A platform built for podcast broadcasting.
 Developed during @Rocketseat NLW#05 free training.

+- [2021-Fakeflix #Project#](https://github.com/Th3Wall/Fakeflix): Not the usual clone that you can find on the web.

 ## Scratch

 - [2017-Didact #Project#](https://github.com/hexacta/didact): This repository goes together with a series of posts that explains how to build React from scratch step by step.